alyulina/metastatic-phenotypes/README.md

 **Extracting barcodes and cell line IDs:**
 run `1_find_barcodes.sh` to run `find_barcodes.py` to find and extract barcodes and cell line IDs;
-will generate two sets of output files: one file with all the extracted information and one file per cell line with just the barcodes within that cell line to be consequently used by bartender (unless there were no barcodes found); requires a list of demultiplexed samples (`samples.txt`).
+will generate two sets of output files: one file with all the extracted information and one file per cell line with just the barcodes within that cell line, which will be consequently used by bartender (unless there were no barcodes found); requires a list of demultiplexed samples (`samples.txt`).